Prodigy Tactics v0.7.2 Download Free PC Game Full Version - Code List

 About This Game

 In the world of Thasys, most races depend on Mana to outlive.
-This magical power is now rising scarce, and wars for survival are devastating the lands as magical beings struggle over the past remaining scraps of this life-giving power.
+This magical vitality is now rising scarce, and wars for survival are devastating the lands as magical beings combat over the past remaining scraps of this life-giving pressure.
 Somewhere, legendary creatures sleep an ageless slumber, hiding of their hearts the unique Mana supply.
-Only just a few chosen ones can awaken these Creatures and information them to save lots of Thasys.
+Only a number of chosen ones can awaken these Creatures and information them to save lots of Thasys.
 They are the witnesses of a dying world, the final hope for the dwelling.

 They are the PRODIGIES.

-Prodigy Tactics is a tactical turn-based recreation set in a incredible world of Thasys, torn in a by no means ending warfare.
-Create a group of heroes, the final hope for the dying world, and cause them to the victory combating hand in hand with highly effective Guardians.
-Every character is provided with a singular set of talents to help allies within the battle or to conquer their foes.
+Prodigy Tactics is a tactical turn-based recreation set in a implausible world of Thasys, torn in a by no means ending warfare.
+Create a crew of heroes, the final hope for the dying world, and cause them to the victory preventing hand in hand with highly effective Guardians.
+Every character is supplied with a singular set of skills to assist allies within the battle or to conquer their foes.

 Download Details